CASTELO ARCHAEOLOGICAL PROJECT

 Field Conditions & Physical Labour

 • We take the health and safety of all field school students very seriously.
-As we care very much about maintaining a safe environment, all students are expected to bring at least two litres of water and a snack to site everyday, apply sunscreen regularly, wear sturdy shoes (no open-toed shoes are allowed on-site and hiking/work books are recommended), and talk openly with directors about any concerns.
+As we care very much about maintaining a safe environment, all students are expected to bring at least two litres of water and a snack to site everyday, apply sunscreen, wear sturdy shoes (hiking/work boots are required, steel-toe is optional), and talk openly with directors about any concerns.
 If you are not feeling well on site, tell someone - we want every student to be safe.

 The Castelo Archaeological Project is an archaeological field school investigating a Bronze Age / Iron Age site in Portugal.